kvrancic/interview-analyzer-archiver/README.md

 2. Run: `python src/main.py --audio audio/sample_interview.mp3`
 3. Check the `interviews/` directory for the output

-## 📝 Key Requirements

-This project was built with specific requirements:
-- ✅ MUST use CrewAI framework (hard requirement)
-- ✅ Process interview audio into learning materials
-- ✅ Extract ALL questions and answers
-- ✅ Provide model answers for every question
-- ✅ Create documents suitable for interview preparation
-- ✅ Archive interviews for future learning

 ## 🤝 Contributing

 This is a homework project, but suggestions and improvements are welcome!